Tapping into the opportunities of scholarships and bursaries

 your favourite school

-at an expo for a chance
+at an Expo for a chance

-to WIN $1,000!
+to WIN $10,000!

-From panel experts, to scholarship opportunities, to prizes
+From boarding school experts, to scholarship opportunities to prizes

 The School of the EXPO Award celebrates genuine connection between families and schools.
 Voted on by families attending each event, the award recognises schools that stand out for their friendliness, presentation, and knowledge of boarding life.
 It’s a fun, interactive way for families – and their children – to engage with the schools in the room, while giving exhibitors valuable feedback on what resonates most.
 Each winning school receives a free registration for the following year’s Expo in recognition of their excellence.